Elastohydrodynamics of 3D chemically active filaments: Theory of chemoelastohydrodynamic filaments

 where $\Finternal$ is the internal force acting on the cross-section of the rod at $s$, and $\Mbending$ is the bending moment.
-We identify the force and torque densities, $\forcedens$ and $\torquedens$, as arising from the viscous tractions associated with the instantaneous phoretic slip flow, which is computed using the local slender phoretic theory described in \cref{sec:localSPT}.
-This is then coupled to the elastohydrodynamic problem analogously to how a background flow is accounted for by \citet{walker2020efficient}.
+We identify $\forcedens$ and $\torquedens$ as the force and torque densities due to the viscous tractions generated by the flow; these are computed using the resistive force framework of \cref{sec:RFT}.